Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 It had interested him since they day they built it, but this was the first time he had worked up the courage to enter and inspect this curious Deathworlder edifice.

-He poked his head in the door, finding it---surprisingly, considering its obvious importance---apparently empty.
+He poked his head in the door, finding it - surprisingly, considering its obvious importance - apparently empty.
 The main doors led into a central hub which was a simple, open, airy room full of comfortable seats, throw pillows, bean bags and bookshelves, and desktop computers, doubling as the town library. the doors in its seven walls led into a variety of spaces.

 He inspected the books: they seemed to be segregated according to topic, but it wasn't clear to him exactly what the difference was between topics.
 One of the shelves was full of books with titles like "Knowing God", "The Purpose-Driven Life" and "Grace Abounding".
 There were several copies of something called "The Holy Bible", but the only word he recognised of those three was: "The".
 Another held books marked "The Quran", "The Messenger of Allah", "The Spiritual Teachings of the Prophet."

-He spent some time exploring, frowning at book titles like "Bhagavad-Gita", "Tao te Ching", "Zen Mind, Beginner's Mind", "Zen and the Art of Motorcycle Maintenance"---that one earned a double-take--- "The God Delusion" and "In Defense of Common Sense".
+He spent some time exploring, frowning at book titles like "Bhagavad-Gita", "Tao te Ching", "Zen Mind, Beginner's Mind", "Zen and the Art of Motorcycle Maintenance" - that one earned a double-take -  "The God Delusion" and "In Defense of Common Sense".
 He wrestled briefly with the mystery of why "Letter to a Christian Nation" was not on the shelf clearly marked "Christian", and the conundrum presented by "Living Buddha, Living Christ" which as far as his hypothesis up to that point had decided, were two different things.
 Whatever they were.

 He gave up on the books, deciding that there was no insight into Human strangeness to be found from just glancing at their covers and that he didn't have time to read any of them, and turned his attention to the doors set in the remaining six sides of the heptagonal hub.

 One led into a little corridor which contained only two other doors.
-He didn't understand the symbols on them, but a quick investigation soon cleared up that mystery---plumbing was much the same the galaxy over, and it turned out that human privies were not dissimilar to Gaoian ones.
-Next door to that, some small rooms---one containing a table and chairs, one containing what was obviously a water heater, a refrigeration unit and some basic food preparation equipment, and a third door which was locked.
+He didn't understand the symbols on them, but a quick investigation soon cleared up that mystery - plumbing was much the same the galaxy over, and it turned out that human privies were not dissimilar to Gaoian ones.
+Next door to that, some small rooms - one containing a table and chairs, one containing what was obviously a water heater, a refrigeration unit and some basic food preparation equipment, and a third door which was locked.

-The next room was a real mystery---it was effectively empty, containing nothing but a handful of ornate little rugs.
+The next room was a real mystery - it was effectively empty, containing nothing but a handful of ornate little rugs.
 There was something written on the far wall, but it wasn't in the alphabet used by English.

 It was while puzzling over this one that he finally heard some sign of life, and looked around to see the seventh door swinging shut.
 Eager to get a human explanation for all of these mysteries, he dithered for a few minutes, rehearsing his introduction and request before finally poking his nose through.